• Skip to main content

 Hello, my name is Dennis.

-I am an author and a NZ-licensed Private Investigative Blogger.
+I am an author and a NZ-based Private Investigative Blogger.

 At the time of writing, I am proud to have written almost three dozen books and published more than two million words of blogging online.